Welcome Center

 General FAQs

-What’s special about Lakewood’s new Welcome Center?
+What’s special about Lakewood’s Welcome Center?

 Lakewood is focused on providing services and programming that invite meaningful end-of-life exploration and support families in making plans to memorialize and remember loved ones.
 The Welcome Center makes it easier for the public to access Lakewood’s many resources and invites the public to come for a contemplative walk or an inspiring community event.
 It’s a place that’s intended to spark meaningful conversations about life and death and elevate the importance of “remembrance” for this community in new and creative ways.